tutkuayavefe/OpenCartTestAutomation/README.md

 - Install maven - http://maven.apache.org/install.html
 - Install IDE
 - Launch IDE
+- Preferences - Java - Installed JREs - Give your JDK's path to here and click on OK button
 - Clone this repo
 - Create new Maven Project and click right on the project to import clonned project
 - Navigate to geckodriver file path > src/main/resources from terminal